Bubbler-4/cargo-boj/README.md

 ## Changelog

+* 0.4.0
+  * Fix some error messages from not showing when `cargo boj` exits
 * 0.3.3
   * Fix `cargo boj test` trying to run incorrect executable name when the file to run is `src/main.rs`
 * 0.3.1